sxy888/Stinger/experiment.md

 ## Performance against Adaptive attacks

+### roportion of traces defended by other mechanisms is 10%
 Stinger operates under strong assumptions that adversaries are unaware of its existence and train their website fingerprinting classifiers solely on Stinger-defended traces.
 However, this approach may be vulnerable to adaptive attacks where adversaries recognize Stinger’s deployment and subsequently modify their classifiers to counteract the data poisoning effects.
 To address this concern, we evaluate Stinger’s robustness under such adaptive attack scenarios by considering the following two cases.